 I love how fast and furious this song is.
 The title always makes me think of Panic!
 At the Disco‘s “Nicotine” even though they sound totally different.
 “Novocaine” is a standout song on this album, aggressive in its attack both lyrically and musically, especially with the guitars.
 According to AV Club, this song is “a furious song said to be inspired by the events in Ferguson,” which I didn’t know until now.

 8. Fourth of July

 I used to love this song, but I lessened my love for it by accidentally over-listening to it…which is why I now save it for the 4th of July!
-The song is “a thudding eulogy to a prematurely broken relationship,” the intense and beautiful lyrics, written by Pete Wentz, sung over lighter music (The Guardian).
-“Fourth of July” also answers the question raised in the chorus of “Jet Pack Blues” (“I wish I’d known how much you loved me/I wish I cared enough to know”).
+The song is “a thudding eulogy to a prematurely broken relationship,” with Pete Wentz’s intense and beautiful lyrics sung over lighter music (The Guardian).
+“Fourth of July” also answers the question raised in the chorus of “Jet Pack Blues” (“I wish I’d known how much you loved me/I wish I cared enough to know“).

 11. Twin Skeletons (Hotel in NYC)

 I completely forgot about this song until I started this post.
 I don’t really have any lost love for this song, which seems like a common feeling among FOB fans towards this track.
-Anyway, the song title is supposedly a reference to the cover art for FOB’s greatest hits album Believers Never Die.
-The lyrics are morbid and dooming, talking about promises that are made “if you just hold on” and seemingly predicting a doomed relationship.
+Anyway, the song title is supposedly a reference to the cover art for Fall Out Boy’s greatest hits album Believers Never Die.
+The lyrics are morbid and dooming, talking about promises that are made “if you just hold on” and seemingly predicting the end of a doomed relationship.

 Click here to read my blog about Fall Out Boy’s latest single, album announcement, and upcoming tour!